dongmeili-max/C2T2-EDA/README.md

 4. The dataset for model buliding (creditML.csv)

-5. the data table for creditML.csv
+5. The variable table from creditML.csv